How to improve your bone health

 We can divide the many factors associated with bone growth and bone loss into two main categories: nonmodifiable and modifiable.

 Examples of the nonmodifiable risk factors — meaning you cannot change them — are age, sex, heredity, and ethnicity or race.
-Research shows that being female, having a genetic predisposition, and being Caucasian or Asian all increase your risk for accelerated, age-related bone loss.8 Although you cannot do anything to change these factors, you can focus on your modifiable variables to help keep your bones healthy.
+Research shows that being female, having a genetic predisposition, and being Caucasian or Asian all increase your risk for accelerated, age-related bone loss.

 Even though a large amount of research has explored lifestyle factors, many questions remain.
 Let’s take a look at them, so you can start making informed choices about how to keep your bones healthy.